junxit/us-congress-bills-111/metadata.md

 - 2009-03-30 — Mr. Pallone moved to suspend the rules and agree to the resolution.
 - 2009-03-30 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4088-4089)
 - 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4088-4089)
+- 2009-03-31 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.